-(And even if the baby was adopted, she has her work cut out for her in the months ahead!)
+(And even if she adopted her new baby, she has her work cut out for her in the months ahead!)

 Gifts for New Moms After Birth

 You’re looking for non-baby gifts for new parents, and you’ve come to the right place.
-Expecting moms might not even think about what they’ll need for the first month to care for themselves.
+Expecting moms might not even be aware of what they’ll need for the first month to care for themselves.